Best Braided Fishing Line for Bass and Inshore 2026: Power Pro vs Sufix 832 vs Daiwa J-Braid

 The price hurts. $30 for a 150m spool versus $17 for Sufix is real money when you are spooling four reels.
 So where does it actually earn the upgrade?

-• Clear-water finesse.
-10 and 15-pound Expedition on a drop-shot rod is the smoothest casting experience I have had with braid.
+- Clear-water finesse.
+10 and 15-pound Expedition on a drop-shot rod is about the smoothest-casting braid you can buy.
 It also takes a knot beautifully.

 If you have only ever used Power Pro and you put Daiwa Expedition on one spinning reel as a test, you will quietly retire the Power Pro from that rod.